diffblue/gitlab/doc/user/project/settings/project_access_tokens.md

 Bot users for projects are [GitLab-created service accounts](../../../subscriptions/self_managed/index.md#billable-users).
 Each time you create a project access token, a bot user is created and added to the project.
-These bot users do not count as licensed seats.
+This user is not a billable user, so it does not count toward the license limit.

 The bot users for projects have [permissions](../../permissions.md#project-members-permissions) that correspond with the selected role and [scope](#scopes-for-a-project-access-token) of the project access token.